 Output 1.1.
 Local institutional capacities and ability to guide climate-informed decision-making in the agriculture sector are strengthened: a participatory baseline assessment of targeted local institutional capacity on climate resilient agriculture planning, will be undertaken, to serve as a starting point, for assessing technical and functional capacities to mainstream and implement climate-resilient agriculture, and identify gaps where capacity enhancement is required.
 Technical and functional capacities targeted are climate information and risks assessment; planning and implementation; coordination and partnering; and monitoring and evaluation.
 The institutional capacity assessment serves, as well, as a participatory process to foster key stakeholders' ownership and commitment, in particular target groups, women and young people, at the starting phase of the project implementation.
-Based on the assessment, a gender-responsive capacity enhancement plan for adaptation in the agriculture sector will be codeveloped with key stakeholders, with a view of supporting policy planning and implementation processes, taking into consideration specific needs of vulnerable communities, in particular women and young people, and including land access and land tenure security.
-The implementation of the capacity enhancement plan will be facilitated through the provision of a technical assistance tailored to the needs of the local communities.
+Based on the assessment, a gender-responsive capacity enhancement plan for adaptation in the agriculture sector will be codeveloped with key stakeholders, with a view of supporting policy planning and implementation processes, taking into consideration specific needs of vulnerable communities, in particular women and young people.
+The implementation of the capacity enhancement plan will be facilitated, through the provision of a technical assistance tailored to the needs of the local communities.
 It includes provision of information toolkits and guidelines on climate change response plans, and encompasses awareness raising, training on the use of the guide for climate change mainstreaming into local planning, facilitating multi-stakeholder consultations and planning process.
 The expected outcome of such technical assistance is the co-development of nine robust climate-sensitive local development plans, integrating climate resilient agriculture.

 Output 1.2.
-Multi-level climate governance promoted, in support to the implementation of local climateresilient agriculture: Under this output, the project will support the establishment of a two-way communication of information and knowledge sharing mechanism (committee bringing together national and sub-national actors), to facilitate the implementation of climate-sensitive local plans, along the fields of capacity development and climate finance access.
+Multi-level climate governance promoted, in support to the implementation of local climate-resilient agriculture: Under this output, the project will support the establishment of a two-way communication of information and knowledge sharing mechanism (committee bringing together national and sub-national actors), to facilitate the implementation of climate-sensitive local plans, along the fields of capacity development and climate finance access.
 Key partners and networks operating at national and sub-national levels will be mobilized: local governments, national and regional climate change committees, research centers, non-governmental organizations, national designated authorities of UNFCCC's funding mechanisms, relevant ministries (agriculture & livestock, environment, decentralization), local communities' organizations, private organizations.
 The committee will develop a collaborative working plan to support implementation of climate-sensitive local plans, ensuring inclusive and meaningful participation of stakeholders, in particular women and young people.
 It will meet twice a year to monitor progress in implementation and provide specific recommendations.
-To ensure that power for decision-making power will be equally shared among national and local stakeholders, power-sharing arrangements will be established among parties, including equal representation of national and local institutions under the shared governance framework.
-Local actors will play a pivotal role in guiding the design and implementation of climate-sensitive local plans, through prioritization of intervention areas, identification of capacity development and funding needs, etc. The technical assistance provided by the project will delineate the roles to avoid asymmetries of power and structural inequalities between the national and local actors.